fleetdm/fleet/docs/02-Deploying/02-Configuration.md

 sudo systemctl restart fleet.service
 ```

-## Using a Proxy
+## Using a proxy

-If you are in an enterprise environment where Fleet is behind a proxy and you would like to be able to retrieve Vulnerability data for [Vulnerability Processing](https://fleetdm.com/docs/using-fleet/vulnerability-processing#vulnerability-processing), it will be necessary to configure this, Fleet automatically uses environment variables.
+If you are in an enterprise environment where Fleet is behind a proxy and you would like to be able to retrieve Vulnerability data for [Vulnerability Processing](https://fleetdm.com/docs/using-fleet/vulnerability-processing#vulnerability-processing), it may be necessary to configure the proxy settings.
+Fleet automatically uses the `HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY` environment variables.

-But to be able to use it in the service, configured in the above systemd file, you will need to add the following lines under `[Service]` to be able to use your configured proxy.
+For example, to configure the proxy in a systemd service file:

 ```
 [Service]
 Environment="HTTP_PROXY=http(s)://PROXY_URL:PORT/"